duniter/duniter4j/README.md

  - duniter4j-core-client: a Client API to access to a Duniter network.

- - duniter4j-elasticsearch: a ES plugin, to store blockchain, registry, market and more.
+ - duniter4j-es-*: ElasticSearch plugins, to store blockchain, user profiles (Cesium+), registry, market and more.

+ - duniter4j-es-assembly: a standalone assembly with ElasticSearch and embedded plugins

 ## Install as ES plugin